Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction: Introduction

-Recently, neural rendering methods such as Neural Radiance Fields (NeRF) \cite{yu2021pixelnerf,wang2021ibrnet,trevithick2021grf,mildenhall2021nerf,yu2021pixelnerf} and 3D Gaussian Splatting (3DGS) \cite{kerbl20233d,szymanowicz2024splatter,charatan2024pixelsplat,chen2024mvsplat} have gained significant attention for their strong performance in 3D object reconstruction.
-However, their effectiveness comes at the cost of high computational demands, largely due to the large number of viewpoints required for training.
+Recently, neural rendering methods such as Neural Radiance Fields (NeRF) \cite{yu2021pixelnerf,wang2021ibrnet,trevithick2021grf,mildenhall2021nerf} and 3D Gaussian Splatting (3DGS) \cite{kerbl20233d,szymanowicz2024splatter,charatan2024pixelsplat,chen2024mvsplat} have gained significant attention for their strong performance in 3D object reconstruction.
+However, their effectiveness comes with the high computational cost, largely due to the large number of viewpoints required for training.
 To mitigate this issue, recent research has explored acceleration strategies such as few-shot training \cite{jain2021putting}, optimized ray sampling \cite{li2023nerfacc}, and hybrid scene representations that combine continuous volumetric functions with voxel grids \cite{cao2024lightning}.